rajeshvkothari/oom/GIN_README_2508.md

 	  Note: cciPublicKey is the auth key to login/ssh into AWS (which should be available with you locally).

-    - Setup Docker on DMaaP server:
+    - Setup Docker on DMaaP Server:

       ```sh
       $ sudo apt update